Rahul96967/Movies-trailer-website/README.md

 * entertainment_center.py - main Python script to run
 * media.py - contains the class Movie that stores movie details
-* fresh_tomatoes.py - creates the HTML file for the website (Udacity has supplied)
+* fresh_tomatoes.py - creates the HTML file for the website

 ## How to Run Project